 - UPCOMING -

 This page is dedicated to whatever release I'm currently working on.
-Right now, that's "Chaos at Prescott High", the sequel to my bestselling enemies-to-lovers romance,"Havoc at Prescott High."
+Right now, that's "Anarchy at Prescott High", the fourth sequel to my bestselling enemies-to-lovers romance,"Havoc at Prescott High."
 If you haven't read book one, I suggest doing so before reading the following excerpts and teasers as they may contain spoilers.

 If you'd like all of the latest updates, please consider joining my readers' group, The Bookish Bat Cave.

 Grab a Copy of Book One

 Grab a Copy of Book Three

 Hael is under the hood of the Eldorado when I walk into the garage, pausing near the open door to lean my shoulder up against the jamb.
 He doesn’t notice me at first, music trickling from his phone, the sound of metal on metal ringing pleasantly around the small space as he tinkers around with the Caddy.

 Fortunately, his mom isn’t home or else I wouldn’t have stopped by.
 She seems to be a pretty sore subject for him, and I don’t want to stir the pot—especially after what happened with Brittany this morning.
 My teeth clench as I think of her weepy face and all the bullshit that spewed from her lips.
 Maybe dousing her in her own pumpkin spiced fucking latte wasn’t the best idea, but I don’t give a shit.

 Hael is mine now.
 Period.
 Baby or no baby.